 In the realm of full-size SUVs, the Ford Expedition stands tall as a dependable workhorse.
 But not all model years are created equal.

-This guide cuts through the noise, pinpointing the Ford Expedition’s best years and the ones you’d be wise to steer clear of.
+This guide cuts through the noise, pinpointing the Ford Expedition’s finest years and the ones you’d be wise to steer clear of.

 I’ve delved deep into the data, poring over reports from NHTSA, VehicleHistory, and expert reviews to bring you the thorough picture.
 We’ll break down each generation, highlighting top performers, middle-of-the-road options, and the years that might leave you stranded.